 Everything ultimately comes down to trust – Marcus Sheridan

 The content of this page should be of interest to everyone.
-You are strongly urged to read this page in its entirety.
+You are urged to read this page in its entirety.
 There are many companies demolishing / removing swimming pools who simply are not licensed.
 And, there are contractors who do have the correct licensing credentials, but lack the experience, knowledge, and competency to be performing swimming pool removal / demolition services.

 I have made my living as a residential contractor since 1990.
 Yes, 1990.
 I started my company when I was in high school.
-I’ve seen it all.
-I’ve heard it all.
-I’ve observed it all.
+I’ve nearly seen it all.
+I’ve nearly heard it all.
+I’ve nearly observed it all.
 Both my clients and my prospective clients frequently share what they experienced / observed during their contractor selection process.

 People, I know my industry.
 There are very few companies in Maryland and Virginia that exclusively perform swimming pool removal and demolition services.
 With that said, I know exactly who is licensed and I know who isn’t licensed.
 I’m well aware of who’s illegally using their buddy’s licensing credentials to pull permits.